llaske/sugarizer-apkbuilder/README.md

 Replace string `server.sugarizer.org` by URL of your own server.
 If your server use HTTPS, replace `constant.http` by `constant.https`.

-Finally, launche the usual docker command.
+Finally, launch the usual docker command.

 ### Change activities on Sugarizer home view
 You could customize the set of activities visible by default on the Sugarizer home view.
 Let's suppose for example that you want to hide the Tank Operation activity.